mincongzhang/basicCppNotebook/misc/const.md

     }
 ```

-//and m_cache should be run like, `int * const m_cache;`, it's "const pointer to int", and the value can be changed, so no compile error
+and m\_cache should be run like, `int * const m_cache;`, it's "const pointer to int", and the value can be changed, so no compile error